Team-Arroyo/arroyo-deployment/README.md

 ### Prequesites
 You should have [node package manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), the [docker engine](https://docs.docker.com/engine/install/), and [docker compose](https://docs.docker.com/compose/install/) installed.

+If you do not have an ELK stack already, you can use this [docker image](https://elk-docker.readthedocs.io/) to get started.

 Additionally, your AWS account must have the following permissions
 ```markdown
 "iam:PassRole",